Safety & Security

 Our residents' safety and security in University housing and around the Twin Cities Campus is important to us.
-Housing & Residential Life, in coordination with the University Police, works to provide a safe and healthy living environment.
+Housing & Residential Life, in coordination with the University of Minnesota Police Department, works to provide a safe and healthy living environment.

 Building Security Measures

-- All hall and apartment front doors are locked 24 hours a day/7 days a week except for Centennial, Comstock, Pioneer, and Sanford which are locked at 7PM to allow residents access to the Residential Restaurants in those buildings.
+All hall and apartment front doors are locked 24 hours a day, seven days a week except for Centennial, Comstock, Pioneer, and Sanford, which are locked at 7:00PM to allow residents access to the residential restaurants in those buildings.

-A courtesy phone is located outside every residence hall/apartment entrance to allow guests to call residents from outside the hall to announce their arrival.
-This phone can also be used to call 9-1-1 if necessary.
+A courtesy phone is located outside every residence hall/apartment complex entrance to allow guests to call residents from outside the hall to announce their arrival.
+This phone can also be used to call 911 if necessary.

 Security with Housing & Residential Life Staff

-- Each University housing building has a Security Monitor on duty from 11 p.m. to 8 a.m. every day of the week.
+Each University housing building has a Security Monitor on duty from 11:00PM to 7:00AM every day of the week.
 The primary function of these individuals is to keep a watchful eye on the building and residents by making interior and exterior rounds of the building and responding to hall emergencies.
-Security Monitors are in direct radio contact with the University Police Department and can be contacted by residents by telephone or pager.
+Security Monitors are in direct radio contact with the University of Minnesota Police Department and can be contacted by residents by cell phone.

 Walking somewhere alone?
 Call 612-624-WALK